0xPARC/pod2/book/src/anchoredkeys.md

 Statements can use anchored keys or literal values as arguments.
-Since our system uses constructive logic, if a statement that uses an anchored key in some of its arguments is proved, it means that at a valid merkle proof of the value behind it exist and was used at some point  to construct a `Contains` statement that introduced that anchored key.
+Since our system uses constructive logic, if a statement that uses an anchored key in some of its arguments is proved, it means that a valid Merkle proof of the value behind it exists and was used at some point to construct a `Contains` statement that introduced that anchored key.

 For example: